 Prestashop set-up might take some time because it requires more profound technical skills.
 However, very detailed user-guides can be found in the eCommerce library.

 Store performance is one of the core features that are essential to any business owner.
-Both shopping carts offer basic services that assist in the use and maintenance of the store.
+Both shopping carts offer basic services that assist in the store's use and maintenance.

 To be more specific, Shopify's basic plan includes all the features needed to set up an eCommerce store (but one should understand that more capabilities are provided only within advanced pricing plans).

 On the other hand, PrestaShop provides its customers with the accessibility to its full functionality without having to spend a penny.
-But keep in mind that there are additional expenses associated with hosting, add-ons, themes, and templates.
+But keep in mind that additional expenses are associated with hosting, add-ons, themes, and templates.

 Number of Entities